CloudLabsAI-Azure/Github-Copilot/Labfiles/Standalone-lab03/Lab3-copy.md

 After you've explained your primary objective to the AI pair programmer, explain the reasoning and procedures it must take to reach that objective.
 This will help GitHub Copilot gain a clearer understanding of your intended outcome when you break things down.
 For example, imagine you’re writing a recipe.
 Rather than writing a paragraph outlining the food you intend to make, you would break down the cooking procedure into distinct parts.
 So, instead of asking GitHub Copilot to generate a large amount of code at once, let it generate the code after each step.

-1. From the left menu, select **Chat** button, enter the below step-by-step instructions for reversing a sentence.
+1. At the top beside search bar click on **Github copilot icon** and then open a new chat , enter the below step-by-step instructions for reversing a sentence.

     ```
       // take a sentence as input